Corbett · Cairngorms

 - Can I bring my dog up Ben Gulabin?

-- Is there mobile signal on Ben Gulabin?
+- What's mobile reception like on Ben Gulabin?

 - Reasonable EE/Vodafone at the Spittal; brief 4G on the summit with line-of-sight south down Glen Shee